monkeyraptor/math_operation/README.md

       <!--your head content-->
       <script>
          //custom_math.js goes here.
 It can be in HTML or external.
-         //Make sure you don't have JS variable named math.
+         //Make sure you don't have global JS variable named *math*.
          //If you have that, then change the name of this library variable name.
          //It's at the beginning of the script, var math = { ...
          //You can change the keyword of it.